sahadnk72/sahadnk72.github.io/_posts/2015-03-18-instagram-email.md

 Yeah, and some Base-64 magics too. (not anything exciting!)

 Next step is to change the email address to target's email address.
-It sends a verification token to his account,which the attacker can't access.
+It sends a verification token to his account, which the attacker can't access.

 But attacker then uses initially generated tokens to successfully verify target's email address on his Instagram account.